NFL Rumors: New England Patriots Have Made A Final Decision On Whether To Give Antonio Brown Another Chance

 “He’s also been training rigorously and would welcome a return to the New England Patriots, even if that’s unlikely, but most of all, he says he just wants to play.”

 While the book appears to be closed on Brown returning to the Patriots, there is still speculation that another team will take a chance on him once the league clarifies his playing status.
-Brown is still facing an NFL investigation for the sexual misconduct allegations and could face potential suspension, which would not go into effect until he signed with a new team.
+Brown is still facing an NFL investigation for the sexual misconduct allegations and could face potential suspension, which would not go into effect until he signs with a new team.